JEB12345/Sensor_Board/README.md

 Sensor_Board
 ============

-Sensor Board for our SUPER Ball Bot Tensegrity Project
+Sensor Board for our SUPER Ball Bot Tensegrity Project.
+Uses KiCAD.

 #TODO Make a write up of how the files are organized and what is needed to build this board